|Sewing Information, Advice, How-to

 other sewing projects.
 Plus, a colorful fabric wallet can make a great handmade gift

-for either a child or an adult.
+for kids or for an adult.